Estimote/Android-Proximity-SDK/README.md

 }
 ```

-## 0. Setting up attachments in Cloud
+## 0. Setting up attachments in your Estimote Cloud account
 1. Go to https://cloud.estimote.com/#/
 2. Click on the beacon you want to configure
 3. Click the Edit settings button